Neanderthals Ate Plants, Nuts, and Fat — Not Just Meat

 Nitrogen exists in two stable forms, or isotopes, such as nitrogen-14 and nitrogen-15.
 When one animal eats another, the heavier nitrogen-15 gradually accumulates in its body.
 This means that carnivorous creatures have higher levels of nitrogen-15 than herbivores.

-In most of the Neanderthal samples studied, the nitrogen-15 content was higher than that found in large predators like cave lions, cave hyenas, or wolves, Bocherens explains.
-Therefore, his team concluded that Neanderthals were “more carnivorous than predators (or hypercarnivorous).”
-However, the biogeologist added that this is an overly simplistic understanding of the issue.
+In most Neanderthal samples, nitrogen-15 levels were higher than those in large predators such as cave lions, cave hyenas, or wolves, Bocherens explains.
+Therefore, his team concluded that Neanderthals were “more carnivorous than other predators (or hypercarnivorous).”
+However, the biogeologist added that this is an overly simplistic reading of the data.
 The nitrogen levels can vary depending on the types of animals Neanderthals consumed, not just the quantity of meat they ingested.

 “Woolly mammoths consistently show the highest levels of nitrogen-15 among herbivores, likely due to their consumption of plants with high nitrogen-15 content.
-The data suggest that Neanderthals were predators who consumed mammoths more than other carnivorous animals in the ecosystem,” Bocherens remarked.
+The data suggest that Neanderthals were predators who consumed mammoths more often than other carnivorous animals in the ecosystem did,” Bocherens remarked.

 fossilized mammoth